grahamstark/SurveyDataWeighting.jl/docs/src/index.md

 * `constrained_chi_square` usually works best - this produces squared-difference weights that are at most `ru` times the original weight and at least `rl` times the original.
 * the other measures are taken from the Deville and Sarndal paper and pass simple tests but sometimes fail to converge in real-world situations; whether this is because of something inherent or some mistake I've made I'm unsure;
 * I believe Calmar implements different measures; see also D’Souza.

+see: Merz (1994) for a good discussion on how to lay out the dataset.

 ## Functions and Data Structures